francescocesari/italian-provinces-laravel/Readme.md

 # Italian Provinces Migration for Laravel

-## Description

-A simple migration for all the italian provinces updated in 2022.<br>
+A simple migration for all Italian provinces updated to 2022. <br>
-This project is made for laravel version 9 or higher.
+This project is made for Laravel version 9 or later.

 ## Installation